SAT Fee Waivers

 - You can use up to two waivers for the SAT and up to two waivers for the SAT Subject Tests™.
 That's a total of four fee waivers (up to three Subject Tests per test date).

 - Most colleges charge an application fee.
-As a fee-waiver user, you are entitled to use, and will automatically receive, four Request for Waiver of College Application Fee forms from the College Board for the 2015-16 academic year. *Many four-year and two-year colleges accept application waivers – view a list of schools that participate in the College Application Fee waiver process.
-College is totally within your reach, and application waivers can help you get there.
+As a fee-waiver user, you are entitled to use, and will automatically receive, four college application fee waivers from the College Board at the beginning of your senior year. *Many four-year and two-year colleges accept application waivers – view a list of schools that participate in the college application fee waiver process College is totally within your reach, and application waivers can help you get there.

 - Choose either the Question-and-Answer Service or the Student Answer Service (for the SAT only), and get it FREE when you order during registration.

-*If you don’t receive your Request for Waiver of College Application Fee forms directly, ask your counselor to provide them to you.
+*If you don’t receive your college application fee waivers directly, ask your counselor to provide them to you.
 You are entitled to use up to four of these forms.

 Register for the SAT® using your fee waiver